 6. Learning and Teaching Activities

-Student Profiles Contexts Media Choices Intended Learning Outcomes Assessment Learning and Teaching Activities Feedback Evaluation
+0. Overview | 1.
+Student Profiles | 2.
+Discipline Contexts | 3.
+Media Choices | 4.
+Intended Learning Outcomes | 5.
+Assessment | 6.
+Learning Teaching Activities | 7.
+Feedback | 8.
+Evaluation

 Preparations

 The guidelines are based on the assumption that you have already followed the previous stages in this Learning Design Framework.
 If you haven’t, you may find it difficult to reconcile the guidance with your existing practice (and assumptions).
-It is also worth reminding you that the guidance notes are aimed at the level of module and programmes, not as a quick source of ideas for a specific session.
+It is also worth reminding you that the guidance notes are aimed at the level of courses and programmes, not as a quick source of ideas for a specific session.
 The stages you should have covered to get to this point are:

 Diagram showing the previous five stage of the 8-SLDF